Statistical Process Control (SPC)?

 Common Cause Variation:

 It is also called white noise.
-Machine parts wear, tools worn out are some examples of common cause variation.
+Machine parts wear, and tools worn out are some examples of common cause variation.

 Special Cause Variation: